2019–20 Audit and Evaluation Committee Annual Report

 - The AEC reviewed the PSIC RBAEP and made the necessary adjustments to properly manage available resources.

 - Specific discussions were held about PSIC’s risk profile in the RBAEP.
 As a result, the risk profile was revised to make the list of risks more realistic and coherent, and to ensure that no significant risk was omitted.

 - The AEC asked PSIC to identify the residual risks and update the associated risk mitigation strategies.

 Update on LEAN Implementation

-- Raynald Lampron presented an update to the AEC on implementation of Phase II of the LEAN exercise.
+- Raynald Lampron gave an update on the implementation of the LEAN process within PSIC Operations.

 Audit of Service Level Agreements

 - KPMG was engaged to conduct an audit of the three third-party service level agreements.
 The purpose of the audit was to determine whether the terms of the memoranda of understanding with the third parties in question are being respected, whether services are being delivered in an effective and efficient manner, and whether they represent value for money.

 - The AEC provided its comments on the report electronically in September.
 Management’s response, in which PSIC accepts the results set out in the final report of the internal audit of three third-party service level agreements, was tabled at the AEC’s December meeting.

 Public Service Employee Survey (PSES)